avidml/website/exampleSite/content/taxonomy/_index.md

 ---
-title: Taxonomy
+title: Taxonomy Library
 image: "/uploads/avid.png"
 layout: page
 ---

 <!-- The AVID taxonomy consists of categories and subcategories of potential harms encompassing coordinates of responsible AI,such as fairness, robustness, privacy, explainablity, reliability, and alignment.
 Similar to the [MITRE ATT&CK](http://attack.mitre.org/) framework for cybersecurity risks and [MITRE ATLAS](https://atlas.mitre.org/) for adversarial ML threats, the AVID taxonomy will set a common, open standard to evaluate ML systems for downstream responsible behavior.
 Compared to MITRE ATLAS which pertains to intentional attacks on ML systems, the AVID taxonomy will cover the area of *ML failures* that are often unintentional in nature. -->

+This page is part of AVID's taxonomy library.
+AVID's primary focus is the database of GPAI failure evidence, and taxonomies are used to classify and query those records.

+## AVID Taxonomy

-The AVID taxonomy is intended to serve as a common foundation for data science/AI engineering, product, and policy teams to manage potential risks at different stages of a developing an AI system.
+The AVID taxonomy serves as a common foundation for AI engineering, product, and policy teams to manage potential risks across stages of developing and operating GPAI systems.
 In spirit, this taxonomy is analogous to [MITRE ATT&CK](http://attack.mitre.org/) for cybersecurity vulnerabilities, and [MITRE ATLAS](https://atlas.mitre.org/) for adversarial attacks on ML systems.

 At a high level, the AVID taxonomy consists of two views, intended to facilitate the work of two different user personas.

-- **Effect view:** for the *auditor* persona that aims to assess risks for a ML system of components of it.
+- **Effect view:** for the *auditor* persona that aims to assess risks for a GPAI system and its components.
-- **Lifecycle view:** for the *developer* persona that aims to build an end-to-end ML system while being cognizant of potential risks.
+- **Lifecycle view:** for the *developer* persona that aims to build an end-to-end GPAI system while being cognizant of potential risks.

-Based on case-specific needs, people involved with building a ML system may need to operate as either of the above personas.
+Based on case-specific needs, people involved with building a GPAI system may need to operate as either of the above personas.

-## Effect (SEP) view
+### Effect (SEP) view

-The domains, categories, and subcategories in this view provide a 'risk surface' for the AI artifact being evaluated, may it be a dataset, model, or the whole system.
+The domains, categories, and subcategories in this view provide a 'risk surface' for the AI artifact being evaluated, whether dataset, model, or whole system.
 This view contains three top-level domains:

 <!-- | [Security](./security) || [Ethics](./ethics) || [Performance](./performance) ||